trekhleb/machine-learning-experiments/assets/recipes_generation.en.md

   instructions:  Toss ingredients lightly and spoon into a buttered baking dish.
 Top with additional crushed cracker crumbs, and brush with melted butter.
 Bake in a preheated at 350 degrees oven for 25 to 30 minutes or until delicately browned.
 ```

+Let's count the total number of examples after we merged the files:

 ```python
 print('Total number of raw examples: ', len(dataset_raw))
 ```

+➔ output:

 ```
 Total number of raw examples:  125164